 Generative AI in the Classroom

-Large language models like ChatGPT and Claude have moved from experimental novelty to practical classroom tools.
+Large language models have moved from experimental novelty to practical classroom tools.
 Educators are leveraging these technologies for tutoring assistance, essay drafting feedback, and generating differentiated teaching materials.

 The key shift in 2025 involves moving from “should we use generative AI?” to “how do we use it effectively and ethically?”
 Schools are implementing clear policies distinguishing between AI-assisted learning and academic integrity violations.